- Solicitors For Business

 The Impact of Mental Health on Post Covid 19 Debt Recovery Strategies25th March 2021 Restructuring & Insolvency

 The worldwide Covid 19 pandemic has touched and affected us all in many different ways.
 In this blog I will look at how those of us who work in debt recovery need to take on board the impact the pandemic has had on mental health and factor that into their strategies.
-Mental health cannot be ignored as my partner, Cory Bebb, wrote in his recent blog
+Mental health cannot be ignored as highlighted in this recent blog.

 We thus already have authority for the Courts being required to address the issue of a debtor’s capacity and, if necessary, insist on a litigation friend or other person assisting to protect the interests of the debtor.
 Whilst this was not specifically identified as an issue related to Covid 19, it is helpful and gives an insight into how Courts are likely to look to protect vulnerable debtors in recovery proceedings.
 I consider that this desire to protect will be enhanced in the coming months as the Courts return to capacity and banks and lenders look to take recovery action they may have held back on during recent months.